Editorial Style Guide

 Editorial Writing Style Rules

-Below are style rules on frequently used or misused terms common in this academic institution that should be followed in campus publications.
-For issues not addressed here, refer to the AP Stylebook for publications, including the web.
+These are style rules for frequently used or misused terms common in this academic institution that should be followed in campus publications.
+For issues not addressed here, refer to the Chicago Manual of Style for publications, including the web.

-- Periods should be used when abbreviating degree, i.e. B.A., Ph.D. – no spaces; when spelled out proper form is Bachelor of Arts, Master of Science, use apostrophes in constructions such as bachelor’s degree, master’s degree (always lower case in that usage).
+- Periods should not be used when abbreviating degree, i.e. BA, PhD – no spaces; when spelled out, proper form is Bachelor of Arts, Master of Science, use apostrophes in constructions such as bachelor’s degree, master’s degree (always lower case in that usage).
+When plural, do not use apostrophes, i.e. PhDs or MEds

-- Honors: lower case and italicize cum laude, magna cum laude, summa …
+- Honors: lower case cum laude, magna cum laude, summa

 - Lower case alma mater